Ana-Seg/Banking-Application-Frontend/README.md

 # React + Vite

-BadBank  front end is an users interface Bank service
+BadBank  front end is an users interface Bank service using VITE